TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 16/Isaiah 16.13.md

 ---

-This is the word that Jehovah spake concerning Moab in time past.
+This is the word that Yahweh spoke concerning Moab in time past.